Claydough16/Server-Blog/readme.md

     }
 ]
 ```
-Create `controllers` folder which will store your `routes.js` file.
+Create a `controllers` folder which will store your `routes.js` file.
 This is where you will create all of your endpoints to handle full CRUD functionality.

 ## System Design